 She got to school and soon after found herself in a girl’s bathroom where she then found herself in a fight with another girl.
 Others joined the fight and what may have been even odds soon became unbalanced.
-As onlookers excitedly watched and some may have pulled out their iPhones to film the fight, the girl’s head went into a sink.
+As onlookers excitedly watched and some may have pulled out their iPhones to film the fight, the girl’s head hit the floor.
 As instincts for defense flashed out of her mind I imagine she felt a sudden jolt of pain and then nothing.
 Her name is Amy.

 She may have felt her soul leap out of her body.
 She may have seen her mortal shell no longer a vessel for her heart and soul.
 She may have seen the confusion, anger, and sadness around her death.
 Depending on what she believed, many things could have happened.
 She felt a warmth and a light calling to her as she was welcomed into the arms of those she lost in her short time here.
 All her worries, confusion, and anxiety lifted from her in an instant.
 Surrounded by unconditional love with a true understanding of what existence is truly about.
 Her name is Amy.

 As she met our Heavenly Father and His Son, she understood why everything happened the way it did and she was at peace with it.
 She may have shared some of that light and kindness with her family on Earth, and her friends, and even her enemies.
 She may have seen the endless tears stretch across a nation yesterday as people who never knew her tried to grapple with what happened.
 Perhaps she knew her death may have meaning in the long run and serve as an example of much-needed change on our world.
 Her name is Amy.